Demo slot Hammer of Vulcan

 Provider: Quickspin

-Hammer of Vulcan by Quickspin is a heavy-hitting mythological slot that drops players into a blazing forge beneath Mount Etna, pairing a 6-reel layout and 4,096 ways to win with Hammer Strike expanding wilds, the Light the Forge free spins feature, rising multipliers, retriggers, and the Strike…
+Hammer of Vulcan by Quickspin is a 6-reel, 4,096-ways mythological slot set in Vulcan's forge beneath Mount Etna, built around the Hammer Strike expanding wild mechanic, the Light the Forge free spins with rising multipliers and retriggers, and the Strike Again safety net that keeps the bonus alive…

 Play Hammer of Vulcan demo